sjsrey/ors/ors_address.md

 While software was my point of entry into this open world, the impacts have spread beyond better software development models to influence many aspects of my day to day existence as an academic regional scientist.
 These impacts, which I outline in more detail below, have been profoundly positive.
 Second, I feel that we, the regional science community, have been largely disengaged from developments in open science.
-I am excited about the possibilities that a deeper engagement could have on the future of regional science and want to do all that I can to deepen and hasten its development.
+I am excited about the possibilities that a deeper engagement could have on the future of regional science and want to do all that I can to hasten its development.

 To do so I will contrast two worlds of science.